 This low-top hiking shoe is perfectly designed for those who like to travel fast and light, without the need for breaking them in.
 Agile and comfortable, these shoes keep their shape while still being able to flex and bend as the terrain changes underfoot.

-Made with GORE-TEX technology, these shoes are able to adapt to wet-weather conditions and shallow water, offering waterproof and windproof protection wherever you are headed.
+Made with GORE-TEX technology, these shoes can adapt to wet-weather conditions and shallow water, offering waterproof and windproof protection wherever you are headed.
 The breathable material helps vapor to escape, preventing your feet from becoming too hot and sweaty while wicking away moisture that can make your feet slide around in your shoes.

 The minimalist design and the sneaker-style silhouette make these a good choice for ladies who like to hike around town as well as across more adventurous terrain, and the shoe’s grippy Vibram Megagrip sole offers great traction and stability whatever lies underfoot.

-Adidas Outdoor Terrex Swift R2 Mid GTX Women’s Hiking Shoe
+Adidas Outdoor Terrex Swift R3 GTX Women’s Hiking Shoe

 These lightweight and breathable hiking shoes have been designed to feel like an athletic shoe while still offering all the extra support and stability you need on fast outdoor hiking experiences.
 With a breathable, ripstop mesh upper that also features TPU overlays, these boots offer exceptional durability and a high level of support.

 The GORE-TEX lining helps to keep your feet dry in wet conditions, while also being able to wick away moisture to keep your feet sweat-free and comfortable.
-With a combi-lacing construction for a more secure closure, these shoes will prevent dirt and debris from getting past the outer layer.
-The lace bungee helps to avoid tangling and the hook eyelets make for a super snug fit.
+With a lace closure with hook eyelets, you can get your fit super snug fit.

 On the inside, there is a cushioned textile footbed for underfoot support and comfort, and a lightweight EVA midsole for super comfortable cushioning.
 A great hiking shoe for those who really want to shift along trails.